What competitors to ALDIMobile should I consider ?

 What you need to know about ALDImobile Prepaid Plans

 ALDImobile have been in Australia for years.
-They sell groceries and thumb their nose at the Coles and Woolies, brands we all love and which we all know, charge us too much for the food they sell.
-Critically, for this discussion of ALDImobile’s prepaid plans, ALDImobile have invested substantially since their arrival here in their brand.
+Their parent, ALDI, sell groceries and thumb their nose at the Coles and Woolies, brands we all love, and which we all know charge us too much for the food they sell.
+Critically, for this discussion of ALDImobile’s prepaid plans, they have invested substantially in their brand since their arrival here.
+They now have a growing reputation in telco and a lot of quiet, happy customers.
+ALDImobile plans will appeal to price-conscious shoppers who like to research things closely before they buy.
 ALDImobile’s brand stands for the choice of product over product name.
-They even say ‘like brands only cheaper’ in their advertising.
-The idea is simple.
-They invest in ‘own brand’ products – let’s say a can of beans.
-They make it look like the real Heinz can, charge less and challenge you to tell the difference.
+They even say ‘like brands, only cheaper’ in their advertising.
+The idea is simple: They invest in ‘own brand’ products – let’s say a can of beans.
+They make it look like the real Heinz can, charge less, and challenge you to tell the difference.
 I’ve eaten those beans and there’s not a lot of difference.

-Why is all this talk of beans relevant to phone services you might well ask.
-It’s relevant because ALDImobile’s approach to their prepaid plans service is essentially identical.
+Why is all this talk of beans relevant to phone services, you might well ask.
+It’s relevant because ALDImobile’s approach to their prepaid plan service is essentially identical.
 ALDImobile are an MVNO.
-An MVNO is a smaller phone company which resells one of the tier 1 networks – i.e. resell part of Telstras, all of Optus’ or all of Vodafone’s Australian cellular network.
+An MVNO is a smaller phone company which resells one of the tier 1 networks – i.e. resell part of Telstra’s, all of Optus’, or all of Vodafone’s Australian cellular network.
 ALDImobile resells part of Telstra’s mobile network.

 How ALDImobile’s Prepaid Service Works